 Conclusion: what we do to animals, we do to ourselves

 I think most individuals consider themselves to be good people, and many will say that they’re spiritual or religious.
-But spirituality, in my opinion, acknowledges the idea that we are connected in seen and unseen ways to everything in the cosmos and on this planet.
+But spirituality, in my opinion, acknowledges the idea that we are connected in seen and unseen ways to everything in the universe and on this planet.
 If we continue to support an industry that is causing an unimaginable amount of pain and suffering to helpless beings who can’t talk or fight back, then we’re dismissing the basic tenet of spirituality – that we are all one.

 Factory farms are far from us, closed off from the outside world, and highly secretive.
 The people running these corporations don’t want us to know what’s going on, just as I’m sure that they’re not even willing to admit the truth to themselves.
 Since Mercy for Animals‘ series of groundbreaking investigations into factory farming conditions, factory farm companies have successfully advocated for laws that prevent hidden photography.

 Watching Earthlings, one sees that how we treat animals is the unconscious part of our culture that we’re not willing to look at.
 On the surface, everything seems wholesome and normal, but do a little digging and you will behold the worst nightmare you could possibly conceive of.
 If we can’t collectively find the courage to examine this aspect of our society, then I think it’s only inevitable that we will self-destruct.